What Are Defaulting Customers?

 Why Do Customers Default?

 Customers default for a wide range of reasons.
 In the simplest terms, defaulting is usually due to an inability to pay.
 However, there can be other reasons, such as a customer protesting poor service by refusing to pay, despite being able to afford the payment.
+Often times a great way to spot this is to use user activity monitoring software to prevent this from further happening.

 Reasons That Individual Customers Default